Deaf Studies Deaf Educ (DSDE)

 Grade Mode(s): Standard Letter, Registrar do not use FN, Registrar do not use FS

-DSDE 6304 Curriculum, Pedagogy, Computers and Deafness 3 Credits
+DSDE 6304 Curriculum 3 Credits

 Department: College of Fine Arts and Comm

-Comparative analysis, design, and implementation of educational curricula for deaf and/or hard-of-hearing students, the curricular relation to current pedagogical theories, and the utilization of computer technologies for the deaf education classroom.
+This course will consist of a comparative analysis, design, and implementation of educational curricula for deaf and/or hard-of-hearing students, the curricular relation to current pedagogical theories, and the utilization of computer technologies for the deaf education classroom.

 Restriction(s):